superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 )
 ```

 In the snippet above, the `alpha` parameter is our magic button for sliding between sparse and dense vector search.
-We set our retriever to `alpha=0.1` which means 90% of the relevance score of our query outcomes result from sparse vector search, and 10% from dense vector search.
+We set our retriever to `alpha=0.1`, which means 90% of the relevance score of our query outcomes result from sparse vector search, and 10% from dense vector search.

 `alpha` is, of course, adjustible to your use case's requirements.
-It shouldn't be changed arbitrarily, but can be changed as follows:
+Though it shouldn't be changed arbitrarily, if you were to change it, you would do it like this:

 ```python
 hybrid_retriever._alpha = 0.1